Gainaboina-Madhu/slr-height-weight-prediction/README.md

-# slr-height-weight-prediction

-# Height to Weight Prediction Using Simple Linear Regression
+📊 Height to Weight Prediction Using Simple Linear Regression Project Overview

-# 📌 Project Overview

- - This project implements a Simple Linear Regression (SLR) model to predict a person’s weight based on their height.

- - The goal is to understand the relationship between a single independent variable (height) and a dependent variable (weight)
+This project implements a Simple Linear Regression (SLR) model to predict a person’s weight based on their height.
+The goal is to understand the relationship between a single independent variable (height) and a dependent variable (weight) and build a predictive model.

-# 🎯 Problem Statement
+🎯 Problem Statement

-Given a person’s height, predict their weight using a mathematical model trained on historical height–weight data.
+Given a person’s height, predict their weight using a machine learning model trained on historical height–weight data.

-This is a supervised learning regression problem, where:
+Type: Supervised learning regression

 Input feature: Height

 Output target: Weight

-# 📊 Dataset Description
+📊 Dataset Description

 Source: User-provided dataset